Your cart is currently empty!

 Traditional Wired Headphones

 Being a curious bunch, some scientists have put their headphones to the test.
 They have published articles and even a number of YouTube videos, illustrating the amount of radiation released by traditional headphones.
 In one recorded test, the headphone EMF emissions reached levels over 3 mG, a warning threshold almost double the amount recognized as dangerous.
-For example, governmental agencies studies have shown an association between household EMF exposure and a measurable increase risk of childhood leukemia at average exposures above 3 mG.
+For example, governmental agency studies have shown an association between household EMF exposure and a measurable increase risk of childhood leukemia at average exposures above 3 mG.